Written for The Heart of Country contest

 She looks shocked by the compliment, and I realize I've been pretty hard on her this morning.

 "Here," I say, before she can respond.
 "Start with Trixie.
 She loves the curry comb."
-I point her to the black paint horse, and Bella looks unsurely at the equipment.
+I point her to the black paint horse, and Bella puzzles over the equipment.

 "This one," I say, indicating the round brush with hard rubber teeth.